Wall-crossing of universal Brill-Noether classes: Introduction

 Our construction of $\jphitilde$ and our formulas are complicated by the fact that, for some of the hyperplanes, the locus where the identity is undefined fails to be irreducible.
-In those cases, the space $\jphitilde$ is constructed as an explicit sequence of blow ups along centers that have transversal self-intersection, and this construction plays an important part in our paper.
+In those cases, the space $\jphitilde$ is constructed as an explicit sequence of blowups along centers that have transversal self-intersection, and a large part of our paper is devoted to this construction.